• Home

 26. Teams must have a team uniform and play in the team uniforms

-27. Batting lineup must be guy girl or girl guy. you must exhaust male female, no more then 3 males in line up together without a female
+27. Batting lineup must be guy girl or girl guy. you must exhaust male female, no more then 3 males in line up together 2 males at the bottom of the line up and one at the top of the top is the only way to have 3 males in a row.

 28. Batting count starts at 1 ball and 1 strike.
 You are allowed 2 strikes after that and this includes fouls.
 Fouls are strikes.